awi2004/zillowDataScrapper/README.md

 zillowScrapper has below Python files:

     1. zillow_parser.py: it contains all the logic for scraper.
     2. main.py: it has a main method to run the methods of zillow_parser.
     3. config.py: it contains below user defined variables chromdriver_path : path to chromedriver
             url: link of zillow website to scrape data for ex Neyowrk listings  https://www.zillow.com/new-york-ny/
+            pages: number of pages for the listings.

 Steps to run zillowScrapper: